-The cellist Steven Isserlis, violinist Alina Ibragimova and pianist Pavel Kolesnikov are among top-flight players appearing at Fidelio Orchestra Cafe, each playing for a number of nights in a row, to increase the size of the audience.
-Each event will be open to just 25 people.
+The cellist Steven Isserlis, violinist Alina Ibragimova and pianist Pavel Kolesnikov were among the first of the top-flight players appearing at Fidelio Orchestra Cafe, each playing for a number of nights in a row, to increase the size of the audience.
+Each event is open to just 25 people.

 The artists are of such international standing that they would normally attract audiences running into thousands – at the BBC Proms, for example.
-But such is the desire of players to get out and perform again that the tiny audiences at Fidelio Orchestra Cafe will enjoy what is virtually a private recital.
+But such is the desire of players to get out and perform again that the tiny audiences at Fidelio Orchestra Café are enjoying what is virtually a private recital.

 'My hope is that other music institutions will be encouraged in similar projects.
 It's not competitive!
 The music community need to stand together through this phase and it is essential that we continue to give hope to young generations of musicians as well as to inspire audiences within the boundaries of safety.'

-Morales gave up training as a pianist to pursue his parallel interest in science, and worked for some years in the city, before returning to music, setting up the Fidelio Orchestra to stage easy-going concerts in attractive venues.
+He gave up training as a pianist to pursue his parallel interest in science, and worked for some years in the city, before returning to music, setting up the Fidelio Orchestra to stage easy-going concerts in attractive venues.
 It took a year to perfect the project's own premises in Clerkenwell Road.
 And now it's found a new purpose, reinvigorating live music in the capital.

 |What||Fidelio Unbound: live music and dinner|